 - Customer satisfaction research: Customer satisfaction with your product, drivers to stay or to leave you.

-In short, if you are involved in business decision making, be aware of what emotions are tugging at your heart, and whatever they are take some distance, and invest time and money to check your gut decisions with market research.
+In short, if you are involved in business decision making, be aware of what emotions are tugging at your heart.
+Whatever they are, take some distance and invest time and money to check your gut decisions with market research.